fonnesbeck/statistical-analysis-python-tutorial/README.md

 The target audience for the tutorial includes all new Python users, though we recommend that users also attend the NumPy and IPython session in the introductory track.

+### Student Instructions

+For students familiar with Git, you may simply clone this repository to obtain all the materials (iPython notebooks and data) for the tutorial.
+Alternatively, you may [download a zip file containing the materials](https://github.com/fonnesbeck/statistical-analysis-python-tutorial/archive/master.zip).

 ## Outline

 ### Introduction to Pandas (45 min)